 This question pop in my mind every year.
 Why celebrate the International women Day and what do I want to celebrate exactly?
 And the answer fills me up.
 I want to celebrate that I am a woman!
 Let’s start from the beginning: What is this celebration all about?

 International Women’s Day is celebrated on March 8 every year to recognize, appreciate and love women.
-Few standard version of the beginning of International Women’s Day started from the begining of the 20 century.
+Few standard version of the beginning of International Women’s Day started from the beginning of the 20 century.

 From 1907, with a march of female textile workers in New York.

-February 28 1909, the first National Woman’s Day, note the singular “woman”, was held across the United States
+February 28 1909, the first National Woman’s Day, note the singular “woman”, was held across the United States.

 March 19, 1911, the International Woman’s Day was celebrated in Austria, Denmark, Germany and Switzerland on.
 More than one million women and men attend rallies worldwide to end gender discrimination and secure women’s rights to work, vote, be trained and hold public office.

 During 1914-1916, women across Europe held rallies to campaign against the war and to express women’s solidarity.

 Women lead by Alexandra Kollontai; a Russian feminist held a massive protest against the deterioration of living conditions.
 In commemoration of this demonstration, the Soviet Union had celebrated Woman’s Day on February 23 (March 8) since 1922 when Lenin made the celebration official.

 1975 was International Women’s Year.
 That year, the United Nations (UN) began celebrating International Women’s Day on March 8.
 Only two years later, in December 1977, the General Assembly adopted a resolution proclaiming a “United Nations Day for Women’s Rights and International Peace to be observed on any day of the year by the Member States, by their historical and national traditions.”